crytic/building-secure-contracts/learn_evm/arithmetic-checks.md

 # A Guide on Performing Arithmetic Checks in the EVM

 The Ethereum Virtual Machine (EVM) distinguishes itself from traditional computer systems and virtual machines through several unique aspects.
-One notable variation is its treatment of arithmetic checks.
+One notable difference is its treatment of arithmetic checks.
-While most architectures and virtual machines offer access to carry bits or an overflow flag, these features are not present in the EVM.
+While most architectures and virtual machines provide access to carry bits or an overflow flag, these features are absent in the EVM.
-As a result, developers must manually incorporate these safeguards within the machine's constraints.
+Consequently, developers must manually incorporate these safeguards within the machine's constraints.

-Starting with Solidity version 0.8.0 the compiler includes over and underflow protection in all arithmetic operations by default.
+Starting with Solidity version 0.8.0 the compiler automatically includes over and underflow protection in all arithmetic operations.
-Prior to version 0.8.0, developers had to implement these checks manually, often using a library known as [SafeMath](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/utils/math/SafeMath.sol), originally developed by OpenZeppelin.
+Prior to version 0.8.0, developers were required to implement these checks manually, often using a library known as [SafeMath](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/utils/math/SafeMath.sol), originally developed by OpenZeppelin.
-Much like how SafeMath works, the compiler inserts arithmetic checks through additional operations.
+The compiler incorporates arithmetic checks in a manner similar to SafeMath, through additional operations.

-In this article, we'll explore many ways to perform arithmetic checks within the EVM.
-This guide is designed for those with a keen interest in bit manipulations and seek a deeper understanding of the EVM's inner workings.
-It is assumed that you have a basic understanding of bitwise arithmetic and Solidity opcodes.
+As the Solidity language has evolved, the compiler has generated increasingly optimized code for arithmetic checks.
+This trend is also observed in smart contract development in general, where highly optimized arithmetic code written in low-level assembly is becoming more common.
+However, there is still a lack of comprehensive resources explaining the nuances of how the EVM handles arithmetic for signed and unsigned integers of 256 bits and less.

+This article serves as a guide for gaining a deeper understanding of arithmetic in the EVM by exploring various ways to perform arithmetic checks.
+We'll learn more about the two's complement system and some lesser-known opcodes.
+This article is designed for those curious about the EVM's inner workings and those interested in bit manipulations in general.
+A basic understanding of bitwise arithmetic and Solidity opcodes is assumed.

-Some additional references for complementary reading are:
+Additional references for complementary reading are:

 - [evm.codes](https://evm.codes)
 - [Understanding Two's Complement](https://www.geeksforgeeks.org/twos-complement/)

 > **Disclaimer:** Please note that this article is for educational purposes.
 > It is not our intention to encourage micro optimizations in order to save gas,
-> as this can potentially lead to the introduction of new bugs that are difficult to detect and may compromise the security and stability of a protocol.
+> as this can potentially introduce new, hard-to-detect bugs that may compromise the security and stability of a protocol.
-> As a developer, it is important to prioritize the safety and security of the protocol over [premature optimization](https://www.youtube.com/watch?v=tKbV6BpH-C8).
+> As a developer, prioritize the safety and security of the protocol over [premature optimizations](https://www.youtube.com/watch?v=tKbV6BpH-C8).
-> In situations where the code for the protocol is still evolving, including redundant checks for critical operations may be a good practice.
+> Including redundant checks for critical operations may be a good practice when the protocol code is still evolving.
 > However, we do encourage experimentation with these operations for educational purposes.

 ## Arithmetic checks for uint256 addition

-To investigate how the solc compiler implements arithmetic checks, we can compile the code with the `--asm` flag and inspect the resulting bytecode.
+To examine how the solc compiler implements arithmetic checks, we can compile the code with the `--asm` flag and inspect the resulting bytecode.
-Alternatively, by using the `--ir` flag, we can examine the Yul code that is generated as an intermediate representation (IR).
+Alternatively, using the `--ir` flag allows us to examine the Yul code that is generated as an intermediate representation (IR).

-> It's worth noting that Solidity aims to make the new Yul pipeline the standard.
+> Note that Solidity aims to make the new Yul pipeline the standard.
 > Certain operations (including arithmetic checks) are always included as Yul code, regardless of whether the code is compiled with the new pipeline using `--via-ir`.
 > This provides an opportunity to examine the Yul code and gain a better understanding of how arithmetic checks are executed in Solidity.
-> However, it's important to keep in mind that the final bytecode may differ slightly when compiler optimizations are turned on.
+> However, keep in mind that the final bytecode may differ slightly when compiler optimizations are turned on.

-To illustrate how the compiler detects overflow in unsigned integer addition, consider the following example of Yul code that is produced by the compiler before version 0.8.16.
+To illustrate how the compiler detects overflow in unsigned integer addition, consider the following example of Yul code produced by the compiler before version 0.8.16.

 ```solidity
 function checked_add_t_uint256(x, y) -> sum {